Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 For more information about installing Prometheus, or for other installation options, see [Installation](https://prometheus.io/docs/prometheus/latest/installation/) in the Prometheus documentation.

-You can configure Prometheus by editing the `prometheus.yml` file.
-If this file doesn't exist already, create it and add your monitoring configuration to the file.
-You can use the following example as a template.
+You can configure Prometheus by editing the `prometheus.yml` file found within the Prometheus folder that was just extracted.
+Add your monitoring configuration to the file, using the following example as a template.

 ```yaml
 ---